open-austin/open-austin.github.io/projects/process.md

 1. Have a launch event!
 Congratulations, you've done an awesome job, and now it's time to enjoy your work.
 2. Have your metrics for usage and impact readily available.

+### Or Make an **Outside Contribution**

+Often the best way to use open source technology to solve a civic problem is by improving a tool that's already being managed or developed by someone outside Open Austin.
+When you make **outside contributions to open source projects**, you may not want to use Open Austin's project management process, or you might want to choose only the parts that make sense for your work.
+In that case, Open Austin is still available as a setting to share ideas and seek collaborators.

+When you bring an outside project to an Open Austin event, it should still be consistent with Open Austin's [code of conduct](https://open-austin.org/about/#code-of-conduct).